jwbuurlage/category-theory-programmers/doc/09_f_algebras.md

   &\simeq \{ \text{cones on } D \text{ with vertex } 1 \} \\
   &\simeq \{ (x_a)_{a \in \mathbf{A}}~|~ x_a \in Da \text{ such that } \forall u: a \to b \text{ in } D~ \text{ we have } Du(x_a) = x_b \}
 \end{align*}
-In other words, the limit corresponds to all possible tuples with elements in $Da$, indexed by elements of $\mathbf{A}$ that are compatible with the structure of the diagram.
+In other words, the limit corresponds to all possible tuples with elements in $Da$, indexed by elements of $\mathbf{A}$, that are compatible with the structure of the diagram.

 This can be used to show that $\mathbf{Set}$ has all limits. $\mathbf{Set}$ is in fact bicomplete (both complete and cocomplete).